Kenneth Davey: Local government specialist

 After his military service, Davey joined the Colonial Service.
 He was posted to Uganda in 1956, serving as a District Officer and Magistrate in Toro District.
 He then had stints in Bunyoro, Masindi and Mbale.
 In 1962, he was posted to the Ministry of Local Government in Kampala, before in 1964 becoming Senior Courts Advisor at the Ministry of Justice.
 His final Colonial Service posting was as Chief Regional Inspector, Ministry of Local Government, Kampala, from 1966, where he was responsible for local government finance reform.
 In 1969, he joined the Institute of Local Government Studies at the University of Birmingham.

 In his years as a specialist in local government, notably local finance, Davey worked for HM Overseas Civil Service, the World Bank, the Department for International Development (DFID), United Nations Human Settlements Programme (UNCHS), the Council of Europe and European Union (EU).

 His work in latter years focused particularly on assistance to local government reform in Central and Eastern Europe, and he was director of research into the institutional framework of urban management.

 Between 1972-2008, he carried out consultancies on intergovernmental fiscal relations and public administration reform for the Council of Europe, DFID, EU, UNCHS, United Nations Development Programme, World Bank and other agencies in Bangladesh, Bosnia-Herzegovina, Brazil, China, Croatia, Czech Republic, Georgia, Hungary, India, Indonesia, Jordan, Kenya, Macedonia, Mexico, Moldova, Nepal, Pakistan, Philippines, Poland, Romania, Russia, Serbia, South Africa, Sudan, Tanzania, Turkey and Uganda.

 University of Birmingham

 From 1969–2000, he taught at the School of Public Policy at the University of Birmingham.
 His posts included Professor of Development Administration (1981–2000), Director, Institute of Local Government Studies (1983–88) and Head of School (1988–89).

-Financial crisis
+2008 financial crisis

-Davey led a group of European experts examining the effects of the 2007–2008 global financial crisis at the local level.
+Davey led a group of European experts examining the effects of the 2008 financial crisis at the local level.
 This work was carried out by the European Committee on Local and Regional Democracy (CDLR) at the Council of Europe, in co-operation with the Open Society Foundation.
 The group's experts included Paul Bernd Spahn and Gabor Peteri.